jackwrfuller/Chess/README.md

 This is for sections of code that I'm not happy with, and think needs reviewing:

+- [ ] OH GOD this is all spaghetti code.
+Just reading "Clean Code" atm and it has opened my eyes goddamn
 - [ ] En passant functionality.
 It seems overly complicated and involves too much repetition.
     I reckon it could be optimised and refactored significantly.